jjesperlund/TNM048-Information-Visualization/lab1/README.md

-## Interactive Visualization with linking
+## Interactive Visualization with filtering and linking

 ![result lab 1](lab1.png)